 Other Sources – Rich Bohn of SellMoreNow

 Summary – Knowledge Vision is one of the newest players on the block when it comes to creating better looking presentations that are customizable.
 The company has a collection of software tools that are combined into 1 that companies can use.
-You can also creative videos within the software package.
+You can also create videos within the software package.

 Advantages – Complete Package of Production Tools; Cloud-Based; Analytics; Live Webcasting

 Disadvantages – Maybe ooo many tools; Could be challenging to learn